ossguild/Nametaker/README.md

 ### How to Contribute

+0. Star the Repo -> ⭐.
+It will help others find the project.

 1. **Fork the Repository**: Click the "Fork" button at the top right corner of this repository to create your own copy.

 2. **Clone Your Fork**: Clone your forked repository to your local machine: